 There are various ways to find your ring size at home.
 One important factor when finding your ring size is to think about your body temperature at the time you are measuring.
 When your hands are warm they tend to expand, and when it's colder your hands will shrink slightly.
 Although it wont affect you too much, your rings might feel a bit snug on a hot day than on a cooler one, so when you're measuring your finger, make sure you have a regular body temperature that day and avoid measuring when you are either very warm or cold.

-You can purchase a ring sizer from the Store.
+You can purchase a ring sizer from us here.
 These are a great way to find your ring size easily, especially if a jeweller is not available.

-Alternatively, one of my favourite ways to measure a ring size is using the internal diameter of a ring you already wear and match these to the internal diameter measurements listed in the charts below.
+Alternatively, you can measure the internal diameter of a ring you already wear and match these to the internal diameter measurements listed in the charts below.

-For wide rings (usually anything with a width of 1-1.5cm like our Cinis or Casurus rings), take the measurement of the middle of your first knuckle on the desired finger (rather than measuring from the base of your knuckle like you would for a regular width ring).
+For wide rings (usually anything with a width of 1.5cm), take the measurement of the middle of your first knuckle on the desired finger (rather than measuring from the base of your knuckle like you would for a regular width ring).

 International Size Conversions